ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 :align: center
 ```

-However, in graph, connectivity matters.
-So when finding a graph in a host graph, we do not look for 1-to-1 correspondence between vertices / edges.
-A match simply needs to have the same connectivity as the search pattern.
-Does it a ring bell?
-A match is a graph morphism from ```Find what``` to a host graph.
+However, in graph, connectivity matters than finding exact match of the shape of the search pattern.
+So when searching for pattern in a host graph, we do not look for 1-to-1 correspondence between vertices / edges of the `Find what`.
+Rather, we need to look for matches which have similar connectivity as the search pattern.
+Do the words "similar connectivity" a ring bell?
+Similar connectivity implies  graph morphism.

 :::{Note}